Private Links

 For a complete overview of sharing services through AWS PrivateLink, see Share your services through AWS PrivateLink.
 The key steps for Airbyte integration are:

-3. If your service is in a different region than Airbyte's PrivateLink infrastructure (us-east-1 for US, eu-west-3 for EU), enable cross-region support on your VPC endpoint service and add Airbyte's region to the supported regions list.
-See Cross-region connectivity for more information.
+us-east-1for US,eu-west-3for EU), enable cross-region support on your VPC endpoint service and add Airbyte's region to the supported regions list.
+See Cross-region connectivity for more information. -

 Step 3: Configure permissions for Airbyte